mblwhoi/drupal_faceted_search/README.txt

    - Faceted Search
    - Faceted Search UI
-   - Taxonomy Facets and/or Content Type Facet
+   - Taxonomy Facets and/or Content Type Facet and/or Author Facet
    - Search (Drupal core module)
    - Taxonomy (Drupal core module -- only needed if you intend to use Taxonomy Facets)